nikitakodkany/deeplearning.ai/README.md

-This is my assignment on Andrew Ng's special course "Deep Learning Specialization" This course consists of five courses:
+These are my assignments on Andrew Ng's special course "Deep Learning Specialization".
+This course consists of five courses:

     Neural Networks and Deep Learning
     Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization